intltechventures/Lab.Architecture/Conjectures.md

 103. More enterprise projects fail due to an excessive degree of optimisim - than skipticism and pessimism.

+104. If the actual data, from every major business that has attempted to follow the Agile Industrial Complex's prescriptive guidance were published and made available for aggreation and analysis - the entire edifice would immediately implode and spontaneously combust.

 ## Meeks 2024 GenAI Conjectures: